What are the other Names for this Condition? (Also known as/Synonyms)

 - Age (individuals over the age of 45 years are at the highest risk)

-- Race (African Americans are at a higher risk of suffering from a stroke)
+- Race (African Americans are at a higher risk for a stroke)

-- Gender (males have a higher risk of strokes than females)
+- Gender (males have a higher risk for strokes than females)

 What are the Causes of Brain Stroke?
 (Etiology)